pivox/symfony-tax-calculator/README.md

 ### Workflow

 1. `app.js` loads Bootstrap styles and registers the Stimulus controllers.
-2. `tax_controller.js` listens to the form submission, sends a POST request, and displays the result dynamically.
+2. `tax_controller.js` listens to the form submission, sends a GET request, and displays the result dynamically.
 3. The final JavaScript bundle is compiled by `yarn encore dev` and placed in `public/build`.

 ### Example: app.js